Guerilla Warfare – an introduction

 Once a person begins down this road, it is difficult to turn back.
 Even if one surrenders, there is no guarantee the government forces will accept the surrender, or that they won’t have you killed in prison.

 Self-discipline is the key to security.
-Wandering away to have a fling with a local babe, getting drunk at a tavern or trying to contact a missed person could result in getting oneself and the entire group killed.
+Wandering away to have a fling with a local babe, getting drunk at a tavern, or trying to contact a missed person, could result in getting oneself and the entire group killed.
 Also, the ability to remain calm under duress is extraordinarily useful.
 For instance, if stopped by an agent of the state, try to determine what the matter is all about before whipping out a gun or grenade or taking cyanide.
 The agent in question could be asking around about something totally unrelated to your activities.

 Try not to be fearful, but allow yourself to use your fear to your advantage.
 Fear brings about a heightened state of alertness which can be quite useful at certain times.
+Believe in your ability to act.
+Before long, it will become automatic.

 Study guerrilla tactics and read about revolutionary groups while pondering the issue.